Revolution Church

 c.
 Building a body of saints being perfected in the image of His Son (Eph.
 4:11-16).

-The resurrection of those who have fallen asleep in Christ, and their translation together with those who are alive and remain unto the coming of the Lord, is the imminent and blessed hope of the Church (1 Thess.
+13. The Blessed Hope—The resurrection of those who have fallen asleep in Christ, and their translation together with those who are alive and remain unto the coming of the Lord, is the imminent and blessed hope of the Church (1 Thess.
 4:16, 17; Rom.
 8:23; Titus 2:13; 1 Cor.
 15:51, 52).